Ayokunle10/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19. A to Z- > Replace all characters A and c from input to Z and e respectively.
 11. Don't just count your directories, make your directories count- > Write a script that counts the number of directories and sub-directories in the current directory.
 25. Acrostic- > Create a script that decodes acrostics that use the first letter of each line.
+26. The biggest fan- > Write a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.